WW1 Related Events in the United Kingdom

 The book on which the play is based came about after Michael Morpurgo had a chance conversation in his local pub nearly 30 years ago with an old soldier who had been to the First World War as a 17 year old ‘with ‘orses’ as he said.
 He discovered that over a million horses died in that dreadful war – and that was just on the British side – and that most of them that survived were sold off after the war was over, to butchers in France.

-For ticket prices, availability, information about the show and shop go to the website at:
+For information about the show and War Horse On Tour venues go to the website at:

 Photographer: Simon Annand